- 1 Best Slow Cooker

 Why You Should Buy a Slow Cooker

-For anyone who wants to save money on their monthly food bills but are constantly running around and don’t have time to whip up a new dish in the kitchen every night, slow cookers are the ultimate definition of “set it and forget it”.
+For anyone who wants to save money on their monthly food bills but are constantly running around and don’t have time to whip up a new dish with a non stick pan in the kitchen every night, slow cookers are the ultimate definition of “set it and forget it”.
 They’re convenient because besides possibly prepping a few ingredients beforehand, all you need to do is dump everything into one pot, turn it on, and come back eight hours later to a beautifully cooked meal.

 If you already have a slow cooker, but you’re constantly burning food in it and wondering how hot does a slow cooker get, generally they are supposed to bubble around the 190° to 212° range.
 If your current model is scorching ingredients or leaving dangerous items like chicken undercooked every time, then it’s definitely time to invest in a new slow cooker with more solid temperature controls.